utopiadispatch/utopiadispatch.github.io/about/index.md

 ---

-Utopia Dispatch is the podcast about big thinking for a better future.
-We explore the ideas and the people unconfined by realism and playing the long game.
+Utopia Dispatch is the podcast about big thinking for a better society.
+We explore the ideas that break the mould and the people playing the long game for a brighter future.

+This venture was created by ....

 <a markdown="0" href="{{ site.url }}/episodes" class="btn">Listen to the podcast</a>